i-am-vaibhav/IntelliShare/SETUP_README.md

 The backend will run on http://localhost:5000

 ### 6. **Available Scripts**

+Append the NODE_ENV variable having environment ( eg. NODE_ENV=local as a prefix in below commands )

 | Command     | Description       |
 | ----------- | ----------------- |